ajohn104/AboveAverageScript/README.md

 ![AverageScript Logo courtesy of https://averagechronicles.files.wordpress.com/2013/02/average-logo.png](./AverageScriptLogo.png)

 Running on Javascript, _AverageScript_ is a combination of ECMAScript 6, Python, and Lua, with some random changes on the side.
+It was designed to increase efficiency, and also simply try out a few things to see how they look and feel when reading code.
+But enough about history, you're here for the language.
 Let's get started.

 Here's some basic variable code: